meltyourface/blank/posts/Teaching/Feedback-on-Hermeticisms-Impact-on-Renaissance-Art-Analysis/index.md

 3. Evaluation of the essay's structure, flow, and coherence:

-Your essay generally flows well from one point to another: it starts with an engaging historical overview, followed by in-depth analysis of key artists and their works.
+**Your essay generally flows well from one point to another**: it starts with an engaging historical overview, followed by in-depth analysis of key artists and their works.
 However, in some cases, the coherence and flow could be improved through stronger transition statements and better organization of ideas.

 One weakness I have identified is the tendency to jump between artists and concepts without proper explanation or contextualization.
 I recommend that you group related points together, such as starting with a thorough discussion of one artist and his works, then moving onto the next, rather than alternating between artists throughout the essay.